ugetdm/uget-extension/README.md

 ```

 You may have a different folder name instead of `mwad0hks.default`.
 Firefox Nightly users may have `firefox-trunk` folder instead of `firefox`.

-### uGet does not capture the downloads in Windows (Issue [#43](https://github.com/slgobinath/uget-chrome-wrapper/issues/43))

-Ensure that `uget` directory is directly under the `C:\` drive and the `C:\uget\bin` directory is added to the environment variable `PATH`.
-Also start uGet manually (recommended to add to the system startup) before downloading any files.

-## Contributing
-**Are you a user?**

-Please test uget-chrome-wrapper on your system and report any issues [here](https://github.com/slgobinath/uget-chrome-wrapper/issues)

-**Are you a developer?**

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request

-**Are you using a different operating system?**

-Please test uget-chrome-wrapper and create installers for your operating system

 ## License